meetdomaine/Kit/documentation/content/docs/contributing.md

 ## Code Formatting

 We use [Prettier](https://prettier.io/) for code formatting.
-Please ensure your IDE is setup to support the `.prettierrc` file in this package.
+Please ensure your IDE is setup to support the `.prettierrc` file in this repo.